ehoop1337/sequence-rs/README.md

 });
 ```

-2. Using on method after SequnceRS initialization.
+2. Using on method after SequenceRS initialization.

 ```javascript
 const seq = new SequenceRS({